FuchsiaOS/FuchsiaOS-docs-zh_CN/development/idk/documentation/ssh.md

 On the host side, a proper SSH distribution is required.

-A public/private keypair is also needed.
+A public/private key pair is also needed to secure access to the device or emulator running Fuchsia. `ffx` will generate the key if not present.
-It may be generated via the `ssh-keygen` command, or extracted from the running SSH agent via `ssh-add -L`.
+You can add your own key, if desired, to the path displayed from `ffx config get ssh.priv` and `ffx config get ssh.pub`.

 ## Provisioning a device